particle-iot/docs/src/content/reference/device-os/firmware.md

 You should not call `Particle.subscribe()` from the constructor of a globally allocated C++ object.
 See [Global Object Constructors](#global-object-constructors) for more information.

+Each event delivered to a subscription handler uses one data operation from your monthly or yearly quota.
+Setting up the subscription does not use a data operations.
+You should take advantage of the event prefix to avoid delivering events that you do not need.

 ---

 A subscription works like a prefix filter.
 If you subscribe to "foo", you will receive any event whose name begins with "foo", including "foo", "fool", "foobar", and "food/indian/sweet-curry-beans".
 The maximum length of the subscribe prefix is 64 characters.